emma-burrows/pepper/README.md

 -----------

 You're welcome to fork or clone the project on GitHub.
 The project uses Maven as its build tool.
-To build it, simply run 'mvn clean install' from the top-level directory.
+To build it, run 'mvn clean install' from the top-level directory.
 Any contributions are welcome, along with ideas and suggestions for improvement.
 The project uses GitHub's issue tracker to keep track of progress.